Español

 Acute Myeloid Leukemia (AML) in Adults

-Researchers are now studying the causes, diagnosis, and treatment of acute myeloid leukemia (AML) at many medical centers, university hospitals, and other institutions.
+Researchers continue to study the causes, diagnosis, and treatment of acute myeloid leukemia (AML) at many medical centers, university hospitals, and other institutions around the world.

 In recent years, highly sensitive tests have been developed to detect even the smallest amount of leukemia left after treatment (known as minimal residual disease, or MRD), even when there are so few leukemia cells left that they can’t be found by routine bone marrow tests.

-For example, the polymerase chain reaction (PCR) test can identify even very small numbers of AML cells in a sample, based on their gene changes.
-A PCR test can be useful in determining how completely the treatment has destroyed the AML cells.
+Multiparameter flow-cytometry (MFC), quantitative polymerase chain reaction (qPCR), and next-generation sequencing (NGS) are tests that can be used to identify even very small numbers of AML cells in a biopsy sample.
+These tests are useful in determining how completely the treatment has destroyed the AML cells.

 Treatment for AML can be very effective for some people, but it doesn't cure everyone, and it can often cause serious or even life-threatening side effects.
-Many studies are being done to find more effective and safer treatments for AML.
+Studies are looking for more effective and safer treatments for AML.
+Doctors are studying how best to sequence and combine treatments for AML to best fight the disease.

-The effectiveness of chemo may be limited in some cases because the leukemia cells become resistant to it over time.
-Researchers are now looking at ways to prevent or reverse this resistance by using other drugs along with chemo.
-They are also looking at combining chemo with a number of newer types of drugs to see if this might work better.
+The effectiveness of chemo may be limited in some cases because the leukemia cells can become resistant to it over time.
+Research is now looking at ways to prevent or reverse this resistance by using other drugs along with chemo.
+They are also looking at combining chemo with newer types of drugs to see if this might work better.

-Researchers continue to refine stem cell transplants to try to increase their effectiveness, reduce complications, and determine which patients are likely to be helped by this treatment.
+Researchers continue to refine stem cell transplants to try to increase their effectiveness, reduce complications, and determine which people are most likely to be helped by this treatment.
 Many studies are trying to determine exactly when autologous, allogeneic, and mini-transplants might best be used.

 Chemo drugs can help many people with AML, but these drugs don’t always cure the disease.
-Newer targeted drugs that specifically attack some of the gene changes seen in AML cells are now becoming an important part of treatment for some people with AML.
-These drugs don't work the same as standard chemotherapy drugs.
+Newer targeted drugs that specifically attack some of the gene changes seen in AML cells have become an important part of treatment for some people.
+These drugs don't work the same way as standard chemo drugs.
 Some examples include:

 Immunotherapy works to boost the body’s immune system to help fight off or destroy cancer cells.

 Immune checkpoint inhibitors: An important part of the immune system is its ability to keep itself from attacking other normal cells in the body.
-To do this, it uses “checkpoints” – molecules on immune cells that need to be turned on (or off) to start an immune response.
+To do this, it uses 'checkpoint' proteins on immune cells that need to be turned on (or off) to start an immune response.
 Cancer cells sometimes use these checkpoints to avoid being attacked by the immune system.
-But newer drugs that target these checkpoints hold a lot of promise as treatments.
-Some of these drugs are already being used to treat other types of cancer, and they are now being studied for use in AML as well.
+Drugs called immune checkpoint inhibitors (ICIs) target these checkpoint proteins.
+They are already used in many other cancers, and they are now being studied for use in AML, especially combined with chemo or targeted therapy drugs.

-CAR T-cell therapy: This is a promising new way to get the patient's immune system to fight leukemia.
-For this technique, immune cells called T cells are removed from the patient’s blood and altered in the lab so they have specific substances (called chimeric antigen receptors, or CARs) that will help them attach to leukemia cells.
-The T cells are then grown in the lab and infused back into the patient’s blood, where they can now seek out the leukemia cells and attack them.
+Chimeric antigen receptor (CAR) T-cell therapy: For this treatment, immune cells called T cells are removed from the person’s blood and altered in the lab so they have specific substances (called chimeric antigen receptors, or CARs) that will help them attach to leukemia cells.
+The T cells are then grown in the lab and infused back into the person’s blood, where they can now seek out the leukemia cells and attack them.

 The American Cancer Society medical and editorial content team